 Master of Arts, Catholic Studies

-Admission to the MACS requires an earned bachelor’s degree from an accredited institution with a 3.0 cumulative GPA.
-Application materials include:
+Admission to the MACS requires an earned bachelor’s degree with a 3.0 cumulative GPA.

 The MACS requires 36 credit hours of graduate course work, including the writing of a synthetic research paper (25 pages).
 Students must maintain a 3.25 GPA during their studies in order to be in good standing.
 After completing all course requirements, students must pass a comprehensive examination consisting of objective and essay-based questions.